Robert Mapplethorpe, Christ, 1988

 Robert Mapplethorpe Estate

-(a) Although faculty members in the Department of Religious Studies normally identify students with exceptional potential as candidates to its Honors Program, any qualifying Religious Studies major may apply.
-Admission is however contingent upon the availability and consent of a faculty member to serve as advisor.
-Once agreed, the student and the faculty advisor notify the Director of the Religious Studies Honors Committee of their intent to undertake an honors thesis.
+(a) Admission.
+Although faculty members in the Department of Religious Studies normally identify students with exceptional potential as candidates to its Honors Program, any qualifying Religious Studies major may seek admission to Religious Studies Honors by enrolling in RELS 4790 with the permission of the Honors Director.
+Admission is contingent upon the availability and consent of a faculty member to serve as advisor along with two readers.

 For more information, contact Dr. James Tabor, Director of the RELS Honors Program.